Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about making a block quilt.
 A basic quilting motif is made up of simple square blocks of fabric in various colors and prints.

 Rather than creating a patchwork top, you can simply make a whole cloth quilt using a single piece of fabric and tying the layers.
 A fun alternative to a bias binding is the use of ric rac as trim.
-This is a guide about how to make a whole cloth tied quilt with ric rac trim.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.